The Group (film): Release

 The film grossed $6 million at the box office, earning $3 million in US theatrical rentals.
 It was the 25th highest-grossing film of 1966.

 Home media

 The Group was released to DVD by MGM Home Video on January 15, 2011, via the MGM Choice Collection as a Region 1 manufacture-on-demand DVD.

 Reception

+On review aggregate website Rotten Tomatoes, The Group has an average rating of 75% based on 8 reviews.

-Critic Moira Finnie of FilmStruck sums up The Group: The crowd of highly educated, privileged characters on the screen in The Group approached their postgraduate life in the Great Depression as though it was a midterm exam to be aced and filed away, with each milestone treated like a fast course in typing or dancing, another skill acquired, to be trotted out at the next luncheon with the other girls in the group.
+Critic Moira Finnie of FilmStruck wrote: The crowd of highly educated, privileged characters on the screen in The Group approached their postgraduate life in the Great Depression as though it was a midterm exam to be aced and filed away, with each milestone treated like a fast course in typing or dancing, another skill acquired, to be trotted out at the next luncheon with the other girls in the group.
 Full of ideas about a woman's role in the society, but with little real life experience other than in school, the movie chronicles their continued education in the real world.

-Variety wrote that the film is faithful to the novel but retains too much detail.